ikarus23/MifareClassicTool/tools/key-file-converter/README.txt

 key-file:
   The key file is the screen output of the Proxmark3 nested attack copied into a file.
-It should look exactly like the "example-key-dump.txt" (of course with different keys).
+It should look exactly like the "example-key-dump.txt" (of course with different keys, see "example-files" directory).

 Usage Examples:
   ./prox-keys2mct-keys.sh example-key-dump.txt > example.keys